-If you’ve got a glass handy, raise it to these two, whose drive and ability to weather the toughest of storms has kept Luna’s doors open for the past decade.
+If you’ve got a glass handy, raise it to these two, whose drive and ability to weather the toughest of storms has kept Luna’s doors open for well over a decade.
 If you don’t have a glass, then close your eyes for a moment, and silently send them a kind thought.
 They continue to show how doing something for others always brings you to where you need to be, and they do so with respect, intelligence, and grace.

 Happy anniversary to you both, J & J, and to the entire Luna family, past, present and future!